gracechang1104/3dque_tech_assignment/README.md

 ie. /reverse/hello?this, returns only olleh

 Strings containing unsafe characters such as "^", "%", "]" and "[" will return a 400 Bad Request.

+To run the project, first make sure you have Maven installed locally.
+Maven installation instructions can be found: https://maven.apache.org/install.html.
+If on Mac and homebrew is installed, Maven can be installed by running "brew install maven".

+Go to terminal and ensure you are in this project file directory: */3dque

+Run the following command: mvn spring-boot:run

+Open a browser of your choice and go to localhost:8080/reverse/{string}, where {string} is a word or string of characters of your choice.